ionic-team/stencil-site/src/docs/introduction/getting-started.md

   Happy coding! 🎈
 ```

-The first section of the output describes a few useful commands available during the development process:

-- `npm start` starts a local development server.
-The development server will open a new browser tab containing your
-project's components.
-The dev-server uses hot-module reloading to update your components in the browser as you modify
-them for a rapid feedback cycle.

-- `npm run build` creates a production-ready version of your components.
-The components generated in this step are not
-meant to be used in the local development server, but rather within a project that consumes your components.

-- `npm test` runs your project's tests.
-The Stencil CLI has created both end-to-end and unit tests when scaffolding your project.

-The second section describes a few commands required to finish getting your project bootstrapped.
+The first section describes a few commands required to finish getting your project bootstrapped.

 > You will need to complete these steps in order to run any of the above commands